iporepos/flare/_sources/numbers.rst.txt

 Integers
 ============================================

-Integer numbers are the most basic form of numerical encoding in Flare.
+Integer numbers are the most basic form of numerical encoding in ``FLARE``.
 They are used to represent counts, indices, or sequential identifiers.
 To ensure proper alignment and **consistent sorting**, integers are typically represented in a **zero-filled format** with a pre-set length for each label chunk.
 This avoids issues where, for example, ``2`` would otherwise appear after ``20`` in a lexical sort.